Posted By Ian on Jun 21, 2004 |

 Cricket’s not used to running on pavement, so I think she got a blister on one of her feet.
 Today when she ran out on the lawn, I think it popped and she was a limping along.
 So while I was out getting some magical decongestant, I also picked up some gauze and expensive vet wrap so that we can let Crick’s paw heal.
 She doesn’t like the wrap and hops around like she’s only got three legs.
 It’s pretty cute and slightly pathetic all at once.

-• Currently can’t send attachments.
-Along with a terific auto-complete does everything that I wanted to accomplish.
+- Currently TSNetworks Email can’t send attachments.
+Along with a terific auto-complete Gmail does everything that I wanted to accomplish.
 Including contact lists, MRU lists, etc…

 I have 2 work accounts and 1 main personal account.
 I want to be able to send from each independantly.
 Even with Outlook you can’t maintain a different default signature for each account.